 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Organisational structure and supply chains

-This statement covers the activities of The Gelder Group:
+This statement covers the activities of The Gelder Group including:

-The Gelder Group is an nationally trading construction company based in Lincolnshire, England.
+The Gelder Group is a nationally trading construction company based in Lincolnshire, England.

 Responsibility for the organisation’s anti-slavery initiatives is as follows: